paulhibbitts/test-docsify-open-course-starter-kit-local/README.md

 3. Save the `index.html` file and reload site.

 Please note a page must have a series of Headings (#, ##, ###) for the Table of Contents to be displayed correctly.

+❝❞ Setting the Displayed Name of your Docsify Site
+---

+1. Open the `index.html` file for editing.
+2. Locate the line `<title>Docsify Open Course Starter Kit</title>` and change the text between the title tags to your site name
+3. Locate the line `name: 'Docsify Open Course Starter Kit',` and change the text between the quotes to your site name
+4. Save the `index.html` file and reload site.

 🛠 Using an LMS to Host a Docsify Open Course Site
 ---